Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.Iot.TimeSeriesInsights/README.md

 ### Authenticate the Client

-In order to interact with the Azure Time Series Insights service, you will need to create an instance of a [TokenCredential class][token_credential] and pass it to the constructor of your [TimeSeriesInsightsClient][time_series_insights_client].
+In order to interact with the Azure Time Series Insights service, you will need to create an instance of a [TokenCredential class][token_credential] and pass it to the constructor of your [TimeSeriesInsightsClient]<!--(https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/timeseriesinsights/Azure.Iot.TimeSeriesInsights/src/TimeSeriesInsightsClient.cs)-->.

 ## Key concepts